djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 ##### New, Delete, Constructors, and Destructors

 When we use the `new` operator to make a [dynamic-duration](https://en.cppreference.com/w/cpp/language/storage_duration#Storage_duration) object (essentially an object on the heap), that translates to the compiler allocating some appropriately-sized memory using `operator new` (which is essentially similar to `malloc()` in that it allocates raw memory), and then calling the appropriate constructor.
+Placement new is similar, but instead of allocating memory with `operator new`, it merely uses the memory location passed to it and calls the constructor there.

 Consider the following example program:
 ```cpp